premchander-revature/interviewquestions/DevOps/DevOps.md

 <blockquote>

-- The steps or phases for Dev Ops refers to the creation, testing, and deployment of an application.
+- The steps or phases for DevOps refers to the creation, testing, and deployment of an application.
     - Source code Control: Producing (writing) code and pushing to a repository
     - Building and Testing Automation: Test basic functionality of code (Generally unit testing) and create a new, working build
     - Deploying to Staging: Deployment of working build to a temporary environment